Castel Sant'Angelo, Rome - Tickets and Information

 {{ticket-block-triple}}

-Castel Sant'Angelo, also known as the ‘Mausoleum of Hadrian’, sits elegantly on the bank of the Tiber River.
-It was originally commissioned by Emperor Hadrian to be used as a mausoleum for himself and his family.
-Constructed between AD 134 and 139, it did become the final resting place for Hadrian, his wife, Antoninus Pius, Commodus, Marcus Aurelius, Caracalla, and their respective families.
+It was commissioned by Emperor Hadrian as a mausoleum for himself and his family and was constructed between AD 134 and 139.
+It is also the final resting place for Commodus, Marcus Aurelius, Caracalla, and their respective families.

-Castel Sant'Angelo also houses the ‘Museo Nazionale di Castel Sant'Angelo’, which shows a collection of art, historical artifacts, and weaponry.
-You can also enjoy amazing panoramic views of Rome from the terrace.
+Castel Sant'Angelo also houses the ‘Museo Nazionale di Castel Sant'Angelo’, which has a collection of art, historical artefacts, and weaponry.
+From the terrace, you can also enjoy some of the best panoramic views of Rome and the Tiber River.

 What You See At Castel Sant'Angelo

-- Mausoleum of Hadrian: The mausoleum is found on the first floor and shows the name of those that are buried there.
+- Mausoleum of Hadrian: The mausoleum is on the first floor and lists the names of those buried there.

-- Passage of Boniface IX: The Passage of Boniface IX is on level 2.
-An amazing architectural feature by Niccolo Lamberti for Boniface IX Tomacelli, it features reconstructed versions of medieval weapons.
-You will also see trap doors and a guards room.
+- Passage of Boniface IX: This is on level 2 and is an impressive architectural feature by Niccolo Lamberti for Boniface IX Tomacelli.
+It features reconstructed versions of medieval weapons.
+You will also see trap doors and a guard room.

 - Armoury & Military Equipment: The armoury is on the 3rd floor along with a courtyard where you will see a display of weapons that were used at the time that have been set up for battle.
 There is a much larger display of around 6000 weapons in the National Museum of Castel Sant'Angelo.

 - The Alexander VII Walkway: This was a later addition to Castel Sant'Angelo.
-A circular corridor that was added in the 17th century by the family of Pope Alexander VII of the Chigi.
-It offers amazing views of the Vatican museums.
-You will also a cafe located on the walkway so you can enjoy a coffee and snack.
+A circular corridor that was added in the 17th century by the family of Pope Alexander VII of the Chigi and it offers views of the surrounding area.
+You will also find a cafe on the walkway where you can enjoy a coffee and snack.

 - The Courtyard of the Angel and Papal Apartments: The Courtyard of the Angel is on the 3rd floor.
 It served as the reception to the Papal Apartments and the armoury is on one side and the Papal Apartments on the other.
 The courtyard is also home to a statue of the holy archangel Michael.
 The Papal Apartments offer incredible frescos and other works of art.